 Thing is, being single can be great.
-Last night, after I'd polished off my mousse, wiped away my gin tears, and finished screaming into the darkness, I realized that your 20s are kind of the perfect time to not be in a relationship.
+Last night, after I'd polished off my mousse, wiped away my gin tears and finished screaming into the darkness, I realised that your twenties are kind of the perfect time to not be in a relationship.
 Because now is not the time for binge watching House of Cards or wiping someone else's piss off the toilet seat.
-Now is the time for binge drinking in the street and falling off the back of mopeds while your bones are still supple enough to knit themselves back together.
+Now is the time for drinking slimlines in the street and falling off the back of mopeds while your bones are still supple enough to knit themselves back together.

 Being single doesn't have to mean a succession of all-girls brunches where you only talk about men; or a legitimate interest in those glasses that hold an entire bottle of wine; or spending Valentine's Day alone in a Dixy Chicken, sharing a sizzler burger with your pocket mirror.
 Instead, it can mean having a lot of fun with your friends and never having to worry about some guy leaving his shoes piled up at the end of your bed.